 According to the Australian Association for Bush Adventure Therapy (2018) bush therapy “is the practice of combining adventure and outdoor environments with the intention to achieve therapeutic outcomes for those involved”.

-GOTYA outdoor therapy blends practical activities and therapeutic approaches in order to facilitate the counselling process.
+GOTYA bush adventure therapy blends practical activities and therapeutic approaches in order to facilitate the counselling process.
 Often, boys do not even realise they are engaged in this process, as they are occupied with the practical activity itself.

 Research has found that natural environments offer a unique setting for intentional conversations and the gaining of helpful insights for young people.
 The aim is to support boys to act in healthier. less risky ways,